The views expressed by the host on this show, now documented to be almost always right, 99.1% of the time.

 By the time people got up today and read the website, that headline had been changed to this.

-Obama poll sees doubt on budget and health care.
+Obama poll sees doubt on budget and healthcare.

 State-run media.

-And it did kill them.
+And it did kill him.

 My first thought was right.